aws-samples/dms-task-copy-tool/README.md

 Next, modify the dms_config.json file attributes based on the word document (DMSTaskCopy_README.docx) supplied in this repository.
 This word document serves to explain all the attributes required for the DMS Task Copy Tool to work as intended.

 Please note that you must have the correct cross account IAM roles created in AWS source and target accounts with STS:AssumeRole permissions.
-Note: This is only required if you are authenticating outside of AD (Active Directory) directly with your source and target AWS accounts.

 These IAM role ARN's must be defined in the dms_config.json file for the 'sts_src_role_arn' and 'sts_tgt_role_arn' attributes and the 'ad_authentication' option in the dms_config.json file must be set to 'false'.
-Otherwise, you must define your AD user name against 'ad_username' option in the config file and also specify the identity service exposed which can accept the AD user name and authenticate using a pre-defined role for both your source and target AWS accounts.
-Note: The tool expects the AD password credential to be set as an environment variable.

 When you run the tool, only the mode argument is mandatory: